wilyanse/parking_ticket/README.md

     - [ ] Frontend - Delete screen
 - [ ] Define the number of slots available for each location
     - [/] Backend - API call to list all parking locations
-    - [ ] Backend - API call to check number of slots available per parking location
+    - [/] Backend - API call to check number of slots available per parking location
     - [ ] Frontend - Table for parking locations
     - [ ] Frontend - Individual parking location screen
 - [ ] View a list of current and upcoming reservations
     - [/] Backend - API call to see list of reservations
-    - [ ] Frontned - Table for reservations
+    - [ ] Frontend - Table for reservations
 - [ ] Cancel user reservations if necessary
     - [/] Backend - API call to modify reservation status
     - [ ] Frontend - Screen to cancel reservation
 - [ ] View a summary of parking activity (e.g., total reservations per day).
-    - [ ] Backend - API call by date range to see statistics
+    - [/] Backend - API call by date range to see statistics
     - [ ] Frontend - Data dashboard of parking activities
         - May include reservations per day/per week/ per month
         - Include statistical comparison from day to day, week to week, month to month